femundfilou/kirby-blaupause/README.md

 ![Kirby Blaupause – Kirby CMS Starter Kit](kirby-blaupause.png)
 # Kirby Blaupause – A Template for Kirby CMS

-This template is a starter for new projects, mainly developed out of personal needs and inspired by the awesome [Kirby Baukausten](https://github.com/tobimori/kirby-baukasten).
-It's based on the tools and technologies we work with and might be an inspiration for others.
+This template is a starter for new projects, mainly developed out of personal needs.
+It's based on the tools and technologies we work with and might serve as an inspiration to others.

 ## Frontend setup
 The frontend uses [pnpm](https://pnpm.io), is built using [Vite]([https://vitejs.](https://vitejs.dev/)) with [lightingcss](https://lightningcss.dev/) as css transformer and minifier. [cleacss](https://cleacss.dev) is preinstalled as css framework.
 Scripts are handled by Typescript, [svelte](https://svelte.dev) and [taxi](https://taxi.js.org) are preconfigured if needed.